 (b) select between 4 and 20 numbers (but not 6 numbers) between 1 and 38 in one or more games on the playslip (i.e. a system entry).

-(2) A subscriber who has filled out a game on a playslip in accordance with subrule (1) may enter up to 17 further entries using the same playslip by selecting, in each further game, the same number of numbers as were selected in the first game, but only up to an entry cost that does not, in aggregate, exceed $100 000.
+(2) A subscriber who has filled out a game board on a playslip in accordance with subrule (1) may enter up to 17 further entries on that playslip by selecting, in each further game board, the same number of numbers as were selected in the first game, but only up to an entry cost that does not, in aggregate, exceed $100 000.

-(3) The subscriber must also mark in the appropriate boxes on the playslip —

-(a) how many (if more than one) consecutive weeks (2, 5 or 10) the playslip is to be entered in Soccer Pools; and

-(b) whether the method of entry is a “system” entry, being either a system 4-5 or a system 7-20, depending on the number of numbers selected in each completed game.
+(3) The subscriber must also mark in the appropriate boxes on the playslip whether the method of entry is a “system” entry, being either a system 4-5 or a system 7-20, depending on the number of numbers selected in each completed game board.

+(3A) In addition to allowing an entry for a particular Soccer Pools Game or Games, the Commission may allow a Soccer Pools entry to be for up to 10 consecutive weeks and, where offered, the subscriber must specify how many consecutive weeks they wish to enter.

 (4) If a subscriber selects, in each completed game on the playslip —

-(a) 6 numbers, the resulting receipted ticket constitutes one entry (made up of up to 18 games) in Soccer Pools; or
+(a) 6 numbers, the resulting receipted ticket constitutes one entry (made up of no fewer than 2 and up to 18 games) in Soccer Pools; or

 (b) between 4 and 20 numbers (but not 6 numbers), the resulting receipted ticket constitutes one entry in Soccer Pools for each completed game on the playslip (i.e. a system entry).

+(5) A receipted ticket must be given to the subscriber upon payment of the amount calculated in accordance with Schedule 8 Division 1.

+[Rule 123 amended in Gazette 4 Oct 2017 p.
+5140-1.]

 124. Oral request for entry

 (1) To enter Soccer Pools without a playslip or a promotional coupon, and without requesting a ticket repeat or favourite numbers option, a subscriber must make an oral request to an agent stating —